OpenBCI/OpenBCI_GUI/.github/ISSUE_TEMPLATE/issue.md

 ## Operating System and Version

-macOS/Windows/Linux
+macOS/Windows/Linux - Example: MacOS 10.15.7

 ## GUI Version

-The version is displayed on startup.
+The version is displayed on startup and at the top of every Console Log.

 ## Are you running the downloaded app or from Processing/VSCode?